QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 # Design patterns

 Most of the time when coding, you will some code that a lot of developers have written before you.
-Design patterns are the result of their reflection on how you write this code.
+Design patterns are the result of their reflection.
+We will talk about both GOF and GRASP patterns, along with anti-patterns.

 There are 4 great categories of design patterns